-Channel 4 has announced a brand new 80s inspired crime-comedy series.
+Channel 4 has revealed a first look at its brand new 80s inspired crime-comedy series.

 The Curse will be made by the award-winning teams behind People Just Do Nothing and Murder In Successville.